vorble/platform/README.md

 *Version 0.1.0*

 Programmable system configuration process.
-Define a loadout and set of features for your Unix-like system and get your systems set up quick and consistently.
+Define a loadout and set of features for your UNIX-like system and get them set up quickly and consistently.

 ## Usage